Automate responses to Microsoft Defender for Cloud triggers

 When a Defender for Cloud Alert is created or triggered - You can customize the trigger so that it relates only to alerts with the severity levels that interest you.

 When a Defender for Cloud regulatory compliance assessment is created or triggered - Trigger automations based on updates to regulatory compliance assessments.

 If you are using the legacy trigger "When a response to a Microsoft Defender for Cloud alert is triggered", your logic apps will not be launched by the Workflow Automation feature.
 Instead, use either of the triggers mentioned above.

 Select your logic app and save the automation.
-The Logic App dropdown only shows Logic Apps with supporting Defender for Cloud connectors mentioned above.
+The logic app dropdown only shows those with supporting Defender for Cloud connectors mentioned above.